PyHealth 2.0: A Comprehensive Open-Source Toolkit for Accessible and Reproducible Clinical Deep Learning: Discussion

 First, many interpretability approaches assume access to specific PyHealth model attributes, such as embedding layers or hooks enabling gradient logging.
 These assumptions limit model compatibility with the interpretability module, currently restricting support to tabular time-series clinical predictive models and image-based models.
 Support for interpreting language models and other modalities is a major future priority as the field of mechanistic interpretability develops \citep{rai2024practical_review_survey_mechinterp, fiotto2024nnsight}.

 Second, many uncertainty quantification approaches such as conformal prediction \citep{angelopoulos2023conformal,papadopoulos2007conformal} fail on clinical tasks because patient distribution shifts are common.
-While approaches like conformal prediction under covariate shift and conformal methods for generative modeling exist within the repository, their practical utility remains limited on various clinical tasks.
+While approaches like conformal prediction under covariate shift exist within the repository, their practical utility remains limited on various clinical tasks.
 As a key priority, PyHealth intends to explore personalized conformal prediction approaches to make the uncertainty quantification module more useful where distribution assumptions are unlikely to hold.

 Finally, while PyHealth directly supports mixing and matching any modality as shown in Appendix Figure \ref{fig:multimodal data loading}, its support for multimodal models capable of handling heterogeneous features remains highly limited.
 Though capable of extracting embeddings from HuggingFace \citep{jain2022huggingface} models and various provided unimodal PyTorch models, PyHealth does not readily provide recipes for off-the-shelf multimodal clinical predictions, especially under cases of missing modalities—highly prevalent in patient data \citep{wu2024deep_multimodal_missing}.
 Addressing this limitation is crucial for improving software usability and adoption.